 All drivers are graded from Platinum to Bronze depending on a variety of factors such as experience, age and achievements.
-In the LMP2 and GTE Am classes, in which gentleman drivers are combined with professional drivers on the same team, this ensures that a level playing field is created across the board and teams cannot simply put together an all-professional driver Team.
+In the LMP2 and GTE Am classes, in which gentleman drivers are combined with professional drivers on the same team, this aims to create a level playing field across the board and prevents teams from simply putting together an all-professional driver team.

 Sportscar and endurance racing has always been somewhat of a fall-back for Formula 1 drivers, who were perhaps not given the opportunities they deserved.
 2013 WEC World Champions and multiple Le Mans winners Tom Kristensen and Allan McNish are testament to that.
 However, the lack of opportunities in the current Formula 1 paddock, or rather the funding required to race at the pinnacle of motorsport, means that a great deal of young, talented drivers are making the step over to endurance racing.
 There is a genuine staircase of talent in place: Starting in LMP2, drivers can gather experience in prototypes before moving on to LMP1 racing if they are good enough.
-Current factory LMP1 drivers Brendon Hartley and Mike Conway all attracted the attention of the works teams through their performances in LMP2, while the likes of Alex Lynn, Will Stevens and Antonio Giovinazzi are attempting to the follow suit at the moment.
+Current Toyota driver Mike Conway and Ford works driver Harry Tincknell, for instance, attracted the attention of the works teams through their performances in LMP2.